 Instructors: Bill Marsland & Sarah Galvin | Fall 2018

 Respecting today’s influx of digital tools in education, this course assessed the effectiveness and proper integration of new media text and tools in support of student learning.
+By examining new ways of teaching with technology to improve learning, this course explored how we might best adapt new technologies in teaching practice and transcend limitations of instructional material.
+Central to the course was the development of new mindsets and habits of mind that permit the affordances of new media to achieve important learning goals.
 Utilizing visual literacy theory, multimedia learning theory, cognitive load theory and a multitude of new media text and tools, I developed a series of lessons on digital footprints to showcase my learnings.

 CEP 815: Technology and Leadership